Concept for a useful algae registry taxon classification

 Man könnte jetzt die einzelnen Pseudotaxa innerhalb der Gruppen auch noch mit unplaced taggen.
 Da sie sich aber alle in einem getaggten Container befinden, ist das nicht unbedingt notwendig, außer man will das unplaced/incertis sedis später auf einer Taxonseite mal explizit angezeigt bekommen (bislang nicht implementiert im Portal).

-#20 Updated by Andreas Kohlbecker about 2 years ago
+#20 Updated by Andreas Kohlbecker over 3 years ago

 - File Phycobank-higher-classification-v1-N1TnTN+glue.odg added

 - File Phycobank-higher-classification-v3-N1TnTN.odg added